SNodeC/snode.c/src/apps/codex-backend-client/README.md

 message. `watch` is local: disabling it suppresses event-batch presentation but does not change backend state or synchronization.

+Human mode reports when the connection is waiting for its initial synchronization and when commands are ready.
+Commands entered during that handshake are acknowledged as queued and remain behind the `sync.complete` barrier.

 Human-readable output is the default. `--json` writes each decoded server message as one compact protocol JSON object on stdout; connection notices, local command errors, and other diagnostics remain on stderr so stdout can be